ivanwritescode/trivia_quiz_app/web-app/README.md

-# RethinkIT Skills Examination Solution
+# Zeniark Skills Examination Solution

 This repository contains my solution for the skills examination for Zeniark Philippines Consulting Corp.